 If You Gave Your Username And/or Password

 If you gave your financial login information to a disreputable lender, change your password to prevent access.
 Luckily, many online websites have two-step verification processes.
 If you get locked out of your account, contact the financial institution to report fraud and unlock your account.

 Legitimate Loans You Should Avoid Applying For

-Legitimate business lenders typically report missed payments to one of the three major credit bureaus when the bill is 30 days late.
-Late payments will remain on your credit reports for two years.
+Legitimate business lenders typically report missed payments to one of the three major credit bureaus (Equifax, TransUnion, or Experian) when the bill is 30 days late.
+Late payments will remain on a credit report for two years.
 Unfortunately, your credit history will be negatively affected for several months!
 In the future, you may have fewer financial options because most legitimate lenders avoid working with borrowers with high-risk behavior in their credit reports.

 Lenders and brokers may sell the debt to a collection agency when a borrower defaults on a loan.
 Debt collection agencies will hound you for payment; if you fail to pay, they may file a lawsuit against you.
 If a debt collection agency sues you, you will have to appear in court.
 When you need money urgently, comparing loan offers and paying close attention to the repayment terms is critical.

 How To Get Money in My Bank Account Without a Loan?